larissachen13/tse/indexer/README.md

   * files in the pageDirectory are formatted according to the crawler program standards
   * no gaps exist in the document ids
   * instances of words can only be positive
+  * Empty Queries are ignored

 ## Limitations
-  * content will not be parsed correctly if it isnt in the correct html format
+  * Does not process empty queries, that is program will not attempt to match the empty query w/ any documents and no s

 # Indextest
 ## Usage: